Free quotients of fundamental groups of smooth quasi-projective varieties: Completely reducible fibers of pencils on surfaces in

 \subsection{Generalized Hesse arrangements on $\PP^1\times \PP^1$}

-The purpose of this section is to exhibit a example of a pencil of curves on $\PP^1\times \PP^1$ with 4 completely reducible fibers, showing that Hesse is not the only such pencil on a rational surface.
+The purpose of this section is to exhibit an example of a pencil of curves on $\PP^1\times \PP^1$ with 4 completely reducible fibers, showing that the Hesse pencil on $\PP^2$ is not the only such pencil on a rational surface.
+We shall use geometric interpretation of the group law on cubic curve i.e. that selecting an inflection point as the zero, a triple of points adds up to zero if and only if the triple is collinear (cf. \cite{silver}).